 Performance Baselines¶

-Measured performance characteristics to help you understand what to expect from Grafeo.
+Measured performance characteristics showing what to expect from Grafeo.

 Benchmark Environment